Bi-Coloured-Python-Rock-Snake/creature/README.md

-The thing is there are two approaches to async programming: one uses the "colored functions" (first made known by a [post](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) of Bob Nystrom) and the other one is not.
+The thing is there are two approaches to async programming: one uses the "colored functions" (first made known by a [post](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) of Bob Nystrom) and the other one does not.
 A vivid example is Python vs. Ruby: Python coroutines are colored and Ruby Fibers (appeared in 1.9) are not.

 As you can
 see, this repository is placed in the "Bi-Coloured-Python-Rock-Snake" group.
-I titled it that way when I thought the function colors is a bad thing, and then I came to a conclusion that the matter is far from unambiguity.
+When I titled it that way, I considered function colors a bad thing, however I have come to a conclusion that the matter is far from unambiguity.
 There are many nuances to this but shortly speaking, I embraced the Python way of things.